51Degrees/documentation/src/concepts/data/elementdatakey.md

 @dotfile elementdatakey-conflict-example.gvdot

 At step 1, the @flowdata enters the @Pipeline with no @elementdata.
-At step 2, the hardware @devicedetection engine has created the @elementdata and added it to @flowdata using the key 'device'.
+At step 2, the Hardware @devicedetection engine has created the @elementdata and added it to @flowdata using the key 'device'.
 It will be populated with details of the device hardware but other values relating to the software platform will not have been set.